nju-websoft/DSEBench/README.md

 ## Keyword Queries

 The "[./Data/queries.tsv](./Data/queries.tsv)" file provides 3,979 keyword queries.
 Each row represents a query with two "\t"-separated columns: `query_id` and `query_text`.
 The queries can be divided into generated queries created from the metadata of datasets and NTCIR queries imported from the English part of NTCIR.
-The IDs of generated queries start with "GEN_", which are used in LLM annotations, while IDs starting with "NTCIR_1" are NTCIR queries used in LLM annotations, and IDs starting with "NTCIR_2" are NTCIR queries used in human annotations.
+The IDs of generated queries start with "GEN_", and the IDs starting with "NTCIR" are NTCIR queries.

+## Test and Training Cases

+In DSEBench, the input consists of a case, which includes a query and a set of target datasets that are known to be relevant to the query.
+The "[./Data/cases.tsv](./Data/cases.tsv)" file provides 141 test cases and 5,699 training cases.
+Each row represents a case with three "\t"-separated columns: `case_id`, `query_id`, and `target_dataset_id`.

+Test cases are identified by a `case_id` composed of pure numbers.
+These test cases are adapted from highly relevant query-dataset pairs from the NTCIR dataset.
+The remaining cases are training cases.
+Among these, those with a `case_id` starting with `l1_` are adapted from partially relevant query-dataset pairs from NTCIR, while those starting with `gen_` are synthetic training cases, where the queries are generated queries.

-## Qrels
+## Judgments

-The "[./Data/human_annotated_qrels.json](./Data/human_annotated_qrels.json)" file contains 7,415 qrels, and the "[./Data/llm_annotated_qrels.json](./Data/llm_annotated_qrels.json)" file contains 122,585 qrels.
-Each JSON object has eight keys: `query_id`, `target_dataset_id`, `candidate_dataset_id`, `qdpair_id` (the ID of the query-target dataset pair), `qrel` (relevance of a candidate dataset to a query, 0: irrelevant; 1: partially relevant; 2: highly relevant), `query_explanation`, `drel` (relevance of a candidate dataset to a target dataset, 0: irrelevant; 1: partially relevant; 2: highly relevant), and `dataset_explanation`.
-The `query_explanation` and `dataset_explanation` are both lists of length 5 consisting of 0 and 1, and the order of the corresponding fields is `[title, description, tags, author, summary]`.
+The "[./Data/human_annotated_judgments.json](./Data/human_annotated_judgments.json)" file contains 7,415 judgments, and the "[./Data/llm_annotated_judgments.json](./Data/llm_annotated_judgments.json)" file contains 122,585 judgments.
+Each JSON object has eight keys: `query_id`, `target_dataset_id`, `candidate_dataset_id`, `case_id` (the ID of the input), `query_rel` (relevance of the candidate dataset to the query, 0: irrelevant; 1: partially relevant; 2: highly relevant), `field_query_rel`, `target_sim` (similarity of the candidate dataset to the target datasets, 0: dissimilar; 1: partially similar; 2: highly similar), and `field_target_sim`.
+The `field_query_rel` and `field_target_sim` are both lists of length 5 consisting of 0 and 1, and the order of the corresponding fields is `[title, description, tags, author, summary]`.

 ```json